 By Motlatsi Musi: Pimville, South Africa

-Motlatsi Musi farms maize, beans, potatoes, and breeds pigs and cows in South Africa.
-He is a member of Truth about Trade & Technology’s Global Farmer Network (www.globalfarmernetwork.org) and will be recognized as the 2017 Kleckner Award recipient on October 17, 2017 in Des Moines, Iowa.
+Motlatsi Musi grows maize, beans, potatoes, and breeds pigs and cows in South Africa.
+He is a member of the Global Farmer Network (www.globalfarmernetwork.org) and will be recognized as the 2017 Kleckner Award recipient on October 17, 2017 in Des Moines, Iowa.